alexk99/the_router/bras/bras_howto_eng.md

 Examples of our test BRAS L2/L3 subscribers sessions will be described below.

-L2/L3 subscriber sessions are not a kind of VIF interface and they are not required any IP configuration steps such as a route creation or assigning an ip address to be executed on the router side.
+L2/L3 subscriber sessions are not a kind of VIF and they are not required any IP configuration steps such as a route creation or assigning an ip address to be executed on the router side.

 L2/L3 subsriber sessions belong to a VIF, therefore in order to create them the special flag should added